Azure-Samples/cognitive-services-node-sdk-samples/Samples/luis/README.md

 ![Get the programmatic key](images/programmatic-key.png)

-Set the `LUIS_SUBSCRIPTION_KEY` environment variable to this programmtic key to continue.
+Set the `LUIS_SUBSCRIPTION_KEY` environment variable to this programmatic key to continue.

 ## Cognitive Services: LUIS Authoring Sample